trimstray/nginx-admins-handbook/README.md

 When I was studying architecture of HTTP servers I became interested in NGINX.
 As I was going through research, I kept notes.
 I found a lot of information about it but I've never found one guide that covers the most important things in a suitable form.
 I was a little disappointed.

-I was interested in everything: NGINX internals, functions, security best practices, performance optimisations, tips & tricks, hacks and rules, but for me all documents treated the subject lightly.
+I was interested in everything: NGINX internals, functions, security best practices, performance optimisations, tips & tricks, hacks and rules, but for me some of the documents treated the subject lightly.

 Of course, [NGINX Official Documentation](https://nginx.org/en/docs/) is the best place but I know that we also have other great resources: